-Ford pickups and sedans have a reputation for being rugged and reliable, but what happens if you buy a Ford that has chronic mechanical problems?
+Ford pickups and sedans have a reputation for being rugged and reliable, but what happens if you buy a Ford that has chronic mechanical or electrical problems?
 An experienced Ford lemon law attorney has your back.
 Under California’s Lemon Law, you may have a legal remedy that includes repurchase or replacement by Ford Motor Company.

 A surprising number of new cars, trucks and SUVs roll off the assembly line with significant defects.
 Whether this is because of poor design or poor workmanship is anybody’s guess.
 Some of the vehicle flaws can pose serious safety risks, and all of them cause major frustration for owners.

-It’s just plain no fun when your Ford Escape, Mustang, Taurus, Ranger or F-150 turns out to be a clunker.
+It’s just plain no fun when your Ford Escape, Edge, Explorer, Mustang, Taurus, Ranger or F-150 turns out to be a clunker.
 You were so excited when you went to the dealership to pick out your vehicle, and now it’s just one big headache.
 Fortunately, there is a solution.